stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Templates/EWARM/readme.txt

                     You can use STMicroelectronics STM32303C-EVAL board to run this project.

      - STM32F334x8: to configure the project for STM32F334x8 devices.
-                    You need to use custom HW board to run this project.
+                    You can use STMicroelectronics Discovery to run this project.

     - STM32F302x8: to configure the project for STM32F302x8 devices.
+                   You can use STMicroelectronics Nucleo HW to run this project.

+    - STM32F303xE: to configure the project for STM32F303xE devices.
                     You need to use custom HW board to run this project.

      @note The needed define symbols for this config are already declared in the preprocessor section: STM32F3XXX, USE_STDPERIPH_DRIVER